 Contrast this with the neighboring state of Kerala.
 The state laws there do not provide the government with the ability to set prices – only decide on the taxation that can be applied.
 An open market – same entertainment tax rates regardless of language and content and the ability for the cinemas to be flexible on pricing – has enabled the cinema exhibition industry to grow.
 The number of screens in the state has increased from 408 in 2014 to 516 by late 2016.

 The regulation from the state of Tamil Nadu has helped keep the prices low – much lower than what the consumers were willing to pay (if compared with similar consumers in other states).
 While consumers have been happy, in the long term this has squeezed the profitability of the cinema exhibition industry.
 The Madras High Court has recently directed the state government to take a “realistic and rational decision” on ticket pricing.

 Is it time for the government to withdraw itself from regulating this industry to its peril?

-Natarajan is a alumnus of the Takshashila GCPP, an engineer by education, manager by profession and an aspiring policy analyst out of curiosity (@natrajdr)
+Natarajan is an alumnus of the Takshashila GCPP, an engineer by education, manager by profession, and an aspiring policy analyst out of curiosity (@natrajdr)